The fall 2024 application priority deadline for admission to the MA program is Monday, January 15, 2024.

-We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall.
-These informative virtual "open house" events feature an overview of the program and application requirements, along with a tour of the new MFA Art facilities and studios at the USC Roski Graduate Building in the Los Angeles Arts District.
-Info Sessions are virtual; the USC Roski Graduate Building in the Los Angeles' Art District is located at 1262 Palmetto Street, LA, 90013.
+We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall, available either in-person or virtual.
+These informative "open house" events feature an overview of the program and application requirements, along with a tour of the graduate programs space at the USC Roski Graduate Building in the Los Angeles Arts District.
+The USC Roski Graduate Building in the Los Angeles' Art District is located at 1262 Palmetto Street, LA, 90013.

-Each Info Session will be followed by a breakout session for each graduate program: MA, MFA Art and MFA Design.
-Prospective students are also encouraged to attend Roski Talks during the fall and spring semesters.
+The VIRTUAL Info Session will be followed by a breakout session for each graduate program: MA, MFA Art and MFA Design.

 - BA, BFA, or equivalent, from an accredited school (minimum 3.0 overall GPA)